Kayn-Pleiades/README-generator/README.md

 ### Commit 9: table of contents
 I added the table of contents.
 I've also decided to break each aspect of the README into seperate parts.
 Not only does this make it look more organized, but if I need to go back and fix something, I can more easily locate what I wish to edit.

+### Commit 10: additional items
+Added the additional sections the guidelines require to my Table of Contents

 ## Credits
 https://nodejs.dev/learn/writing-files-with-nodejs